noodlecollie/v2mp/V2MP.md

 +----------------+                          +----------------+
 ```

 Each memory segment lives in a 16-bit address space, and so can hold a maximum of 65536 bytes (64KB).
 A program that runs on the V2MP CPU consists of the `CS` and `DS` segments, where the `CS` segment holds all code for the program, and the `DS` segment holds any pre-compiled data that the program may wish to use.
-It is completely up to the progam in question how the `DS` data is managed - any data originally supplied within `DS` may be modified.
+It is completely up to the program in question how the `DS` data is managed - any data originally supplied within `DS` may be modified.

-The following restrictions apply to any memory access (either to `CS` or `DS`) from any register:
+The following restrictions apply to any memory access (either in `CS` or `DS`), via any register (`PC` or general-purpose):

 * The address of the access must be aligned to a word (ie. to a 16-bit boundary).
-If this is not the case, an `ALGN` (alignment) fault will be raised.
+If this is not the case, an [`ALGN`](#faults) fault will be raised.
 * The address of the access must be within the size of the segment.
 Although 64KB of memory from each segment is addressable, the entire memory space might not be used if the program is not that large, and so will not be allocated by the supervisor.
-If access is attempted to a memory address outside of either segment, a `SEG` (segmentation) fault will be raised.
+If access is attempted to a memory address outside of either segment, a [`SEG`](#faults) fault will be raised.

 The V2MP memory model does not support dynamic memory allocation: all memory must be statically allocated.
 However, supervisor calls may be used to manipulate memory pages themselves at runtime, eg. to swap one page out for another.

 ### Relevant Instructions

-The `LDST` instruction loads or stores single words from or to `DS`.
-The `DPO` instruction can transfer data between a device port and an address in `DS`.
+The [`LDST`](#h-loadstore-ldst) instruction loads or stores single words from or to `DS`.
+The [`DPO`](#h-device-port-operation-dpo) instruction can transfer data between a device port and an address in `DS`.

-The `CBX` instruction makes reference to an address in `CS` which the program counter `PC` should be set to if the branch condition is met.
+The [`CBX`](#h-conditional-branch-cbx) instruction makes reference to an address in `CS` which the program counter `PC` should be set to if the branch condition is met.
 Other arithmetic instructions may directly modify the contents of `PC` to point to different addresses in `CS`.

 ## Device Ports